Narrating for the Options Industry Council

 My answer?
 It depends.

-This fall, I recorded the “Quick Guide” of fourteen videos for the Options Industry Council.
+This fall, I recorded the narration for the “Quick Guide” of fourteen videos for the Options Industry Council.
 Despite having recorded almost 4,000 eLearning modules over the past dozen and a half years, stock options was material outside my scope of reference.
-Give me a medical, law or compliance script and I can read it cold with aplomb.
+Give me a medical, law or compliance script and I can read it cold flawlessly.
+Stocks?
+Hmmm.

 Wading into the world of the Protective Put, the Short Strangle and the Long Straddle was fascinating, but to narrate it well, I needed to not only read the material beforehand, but had to read each script multiple times before feeling comfortable enough to read through it confidently, let alone “teach” or “talk” it like I was passing on the info to someone else.